 Intern or apprentice in something that you think God might be calling you into or to learn a valuable life skill.
 Many employers are looking for people with work experience, not degrees, or people they can train for a specific job.
 Many people do not actually work in their degree field.

-Serve the Lord in ministry (In the Gap), your community (ALERT), or your family (or in preparation to serve your future family).
+Serve the Lord in ministry, your community, or your family (or in preparation to serve your future family).

 Start a business and be an entrepreneur; you don't have to have a business degree to be an entrepreneur!